Notes on the Geography of Micronesia (Pohnpei): Pohnpei

 Making our way back to the tame part: the view south leads to still other islands.
 Maybe in another life we can come back at high tide and get a boat.

 Perhaps Kubary was a grave-robber, but he was also a productive scholar in many fields, including linguistics and ornithology.
 His career was not an easy one and in 1896, age 50, still on Pohnpei, he hanged himself, apparently after discovering that his wife had been unfaithful.
-He was buried in Kolonia, and this is what's apparently left of his grave, paid for by a large contingent of German scholars and scientists.
+He was buried in Kolonia, where a large contingent of German scholars and scientists paid for a monument in the Nan Madol style.
+It's been rebuilt since then, and its plaque has been lost.

 The Japanese for some reason decided to move all the German graves on the island.
 In 1938 they also excavated Kubary's but found no body.
 Gene Ashby, in Pohnpei: An Island Argosy , 1987, writes (p.
 74) that "the brass plaque with his bust on it had been sent from Germany to Pohnpei in 1901.
 It was attached to a large stone set up on a pyramid of basalt logs.
 A couple of years after the grave was exhumed, the Japanese renovated the memorial and reinstalled the plaque.
 Today, the pedestal remains in the Spanish Wall Park, but the plaque is unaccounted for."
 A photo with the plaque is included in David Hanlon's From Mesenieng to Kolonia, 1981, p.
 179. The pyramid itself appears to have been rebuilt and possibly moved from its original location.

-Digging at Nan Madol proved unlucky for Victor Berg, too.
-He was the German governor of Pohnpei (the stone reads something like "Imperial Council") but became suddenly and fatally ill after a bit of amateur digging.
+Digging at Nan Madol proved unlucky for Victor Berg.
+He was the German Berzirksamtmann or District Officer at Pohnpei (the stone reads something like "Imperial Councilor") but became suddenly and fatally ill after a bit of amateur digging.
 Was it a coincidence?
 Islanders thought not.

-After an almost immediate uprising, the Spanish built a hexagonal fort.
-The Germans, after buying the island from Spain, tore down the Spanish fort but another rebellion persuaded them that the prudent course would be to rebuild it.
+After an uprising, the Spanish built a hexagonal fort.
+The Germans, after buying the island from Spain, tore down the Spanish fort, but another rebellion persuaded them that the prudent course would be to rebuild it.
 This they did, but the Japanese once again tore it down as unnecessary.
 The wall was then rebuilt during the American period.
 So is the wall Spanish?
 Semantics, I suppose.
-The real Spanish legacy on Pohnpei is the Catholic Church.
-You could dispute that, too, since no Spanish churches survive on the island.
-The faith does, however, along with new churches.
+The real Spanish legacy on Pohnpei is Catholicism.

 The site of the Spanish fort is now a baseball field, properly lit.

 Trumbell writes (p.
 69): "the Rev. George P. McGowan of Jersey City, New Jersey, Superior of the Ponape Roman Catholic Mission, told me he hoped the condemned ruin could be reinforced and saved as a monument."
-McGowan was in Pohnpei because the American authorities after World War II insisted on replacing the Spanish Jesuits who had been tolerated by the Japanese.
-Oddly, the Catholic Mission during the Spanish period had been manned by German Capuchins.
+McGowan was in Pohnpei because the American authorities after World War II insisted on replacing the German Jesuits who had replaced Spanish Capuchins and been tolerated by the Japanese.

 Note: the spelling "Ponape" occurs in English-language literature until well after World War II.